Universally Manchester Festival

 University of Manchester

-Alongside the festival feel you can also see special pop up exhibitions at Manchester Museum, get hands on in science inspired craft workshops and visit the pop up market on Bridgeford Street.
-There are also a huge amount of talks talking places ranging on subjects from NASA expeditions to social policy, scandal, feminist uprisings, war and of course a delve into Manchester’s past.
+Alongside the festival feel you can also see special pop up exhibitions at Manchester Museum and get hands on in science inspired craft workshops and visit the pop up market on Bridgeford Street.
+There are also a huge amount of talks talking place, ranging on subjects from NASA expeditions to social policy, scandal, feminist uprisings, war, and of course discussions that delve into Manchester’s past.

 Nothing on this scale has been curated on Oxford Road Corridor before, making the weekend an exciting glimpse into how imaginative and immersive experiences can transform a place.